 Contemporary art captures the world of today and sets a lasting impression which influences years to come.
-The art is/was produced in the second half of the 20th century or in the 21st century.
+The art is/was produced in the second half of the 20th century or the 21st century.

-As time continues to pass by, who are the contemporary artists of today that will leave behind a lasting legacy we will look back on tomorrow?
-Here you’ll find a curated list of today’s most famous contemporary artists.
+As time continues to pass by, who are the famous painters today of today that will leave behind a lasting legacy we will look back on tomorrow.
+Here you’ll find a curated list of most famous artists today.

 b.1963 in China Famous Contemporary 30.
 Liu Xiaodong16498 Votes

-Liu Xiaodong is one of China’s most recognized contemporary artist.
+Liu Xiaodong is one of China’s most recognized contemporary artists.
 He left Jincheng to pursue art in Beijing.
 Liu went to the Central Academy of Fine Arts, where he received his BA and MFA.
 He stays in Beijing and is currently a professor.
 Xiaodong is a figurative painter, working on subjects of common people, sex workers and the homeless.
-His contemporary painting draws inspiration from scenes of friends and family however his work often depicts social problems he highlights through his pieces in places such as Israel-Palestine, Tibet, and rural China.
+His contemporary painting draws inspiration from scenes of friends and family; however, his work often depicts social problems he highlights through his pieces in places such as Israel-Palestine, Tibet, and rural China.
 Liu Xiaodong creates extremely realistic subjects using colors to strengthen emotion.
 The artist has been exhibited internationally and is represented by a number of galleries.

 b.
 1962 in Tokyo Japan Famous Contemporary 29.
 Takashi Murakami16912 Votes